hylo-lang/specification/spec.md

 ## Modules

-1. A Val program organizes code into *modules*.
+1. A Hylo program organizes code into *modules*.
 A module is a collection of declarations and import statements defined in one or multiple source files.
 An individual source file has the form:

     ```ebnf
     source-file ::=